-Scholarship and Special Interest Programmes (SSIPs) give you the opportunity within the busy medical curriculum to concentrate on subjects that particularly interest you.
-They enable you to broaden and deepen your core learning.
+Scholarship and Special Interest Programmes (SSIPs) give you the opportunity within the medical curriculum to concentrate on subjects that particularly interest you, and study them in depth.

-The programme is one of the aspects of the HYMS course that sets it apart from other medical schools.
-You'll be encouraged to choose subjects that inspire and excite you, and to explore areas that might lead you into a particular career.
+You will have the opportunity to choose subjects that inspire and excite you, and to explore areas that might lead you into a particular career.

-You will be attached to one of our academic centres in your first year and a different one in your second year, working alongside tutors who are active researchers and experts in their fields.
+You will be attached to one of our research groups in your first year and a different one in your second year, working alongside tutors who are active researchers and world renowned experts in their fields.

 In your third year, you'll choose clinically-related projects to work on at your placement site.
 One of these projects will develop your experience and skills in assessing and improving the quality of care through participation in an audit or improvement project.

-In your fourth year, you'll undertake a single extended project across the year, supported by HYMS faculty.
-This will focus on a special interest of your choice - perhaps a research project, or perhaps developing teaching or leadership skills.
+In your fourth year, you'll undertake a single extended project across the year.
+This will focus on a special interest of your choice, such as a research project, or developing teaching or leadership skills.
 You'll begin to establish distinctive skills and attributes that will be of value as you shape your future career as a doctor.

 Your final-year elective is also part of the SSIP.